 As educators, you can play a key role in identifying youth with emotional and behavioral problems and linking them to appropriate services.
 You are encouraged to take advantage of a free, one-hour online mental health training program: At Risk for High and Middle School Educators.
 This training helps teachers and school personnel (1) identify students exhibiting signs of psychological distress, including anxiety, depression, and suicide; (2) approach students to discuss their concern; and (3) use motivational interviewing techniques to help connect students to mental health supports in the school.
 The course is web-based and accessible from any computer with internet access, and comes with a certificate of completion.
 Access the course page here.

-Listing of School-Based Mental Health Clinics
+Listing of Article 31 School Based Mental Health Clinics as of 9/6/16

 The DOE School-Based Mental Health & Behavioral Services Brochure